 Canoe route maps for Allanwater River, Flindt River and Kopka River as well as the Ogoki, Palisades, Brightsand and Pikitigushi Rivers and many others throughout the region

 Each set of maps on the following pages covers a specific canoe trip in considerable detail.
 They are arranged in groups.

 The final group presents an opportunity to design your own route for a one, two or three week trip in the Wabakimi region.
 And we will prepare a custom map set for you.
 You could include, for example, less travelled sections such as Dawn Lake, Palisade River, Ogoki Reservoir from Whitewater Lake down to Mojikit and Zig-Zag Lakes, or connecting routes like the Gault Lake connection between Flindt and Allanwater Rivers, Slim Lake to Redman, Van Ness to Granite Lake etc.

 All of the trips include wonderfully scenic river and lake travel and exciting whitewater features and, of course, great fishing.
 If this is your first trip into Wabakimi, we certainly recommend the Allanwater River which embodies all that Wabakimi has to offer.
-The Flindt River is perhaps less challenging but very picturesque.
+As does the picturesque Flindt River on the western edge of Wabakimi.
 Or explore some of the other, less traveled entry routes, such as the Nemo, Lookout or Boiling Sand Rivers.

 Those who have paddled the Kopka River, however, will tell you that it is an experience not to be missed.
 Especially all the way from its headwaters.

 If you want to explore the outer regions of this already remote area, try the Palisade River loop to the northwest of Kenoji Lake or the Pikitigushi River to the east of Wabakimi or a route that extends north from Wabakimi and includes a section of the Albany River.

-We have estimated the number of days that each trip might typically take.
+We have conservatively estimated the number of days that each trip might typically take.
 Since trip lengths can be affected by a variety of factors, we recommend that you allow for a little additional time.

 Every map set includes a separate ready-reference key explaining each icon and abreviation.